grzesiek-galezowski/tdd-ebook/manuscript/400_Dealing_with_3rd_party.md

 ﻿# Mock objects as a design tool

-## Outside-in development

-## Worked example

-Johhny and Benjamin, creating subscription, subscription is validated (as few fields as possible) when a subscription is created, a notification is sent.
-Use command pattern, collecting parameter, maybe observer.
-Note that until we do something with this subscription, there is no need to store it.
-Second example - scheduled expiry.

-## Programming by intention

 ## Responsibility-Driven Design

-## Specifying factories

 # What not to mock?

 ## Internals

-## How to use value objects in Statements?

-## How to specify value objects?

-## Terminal nodes in object graph

 # Guidance of test smells